The Keys That Jesus Gave Peter

-The keys to the kingdom of heaven are God’s Words (John 1:12; 17:3).
-Christ Himself points that the “key” here referred to as “the key of knowledge” of how to enter the kingdom (Luke 11:52).
+The keys to the kingdom of heaven that Jesus gave Peter are God’s Words (John 1:12; 17:3).
+Christ Himself points that the “keys” here referred to as “the keys of knowledge” of how to enter the kingdom (Luke 11:52).
 The words of Jesus are “spirit” and “life” to all who receive them (John 6:63).
 It is the words of Jesus that bring eternal life (John 6:68).
 And they are the keys to the new-birth experience (1 Peter 1:23).

-As the words spoken by Jesus convinced the disciples of His divinity, so their sharing these words with others reconciles the world to God (2 Cor.
-5:18–20).
-The saving power of God’s Word is the only thing that allows people into the kingdom of heaven.
+As the words spoken by Jesus convinced the disciples of His divinity, so their sharing these words with others reconciles the world to God (2 Corinthians 5:18–20).
+The saving power of God’s Word is the only thing that allows people to enter into the kingdom of heaven.

-The belief that Christ has given Peter a degree of authority greater than that which He gave to the other disciples, is not scripturally based (Matt.
-16:18).
+The belief that Christ has given Peter a degree of authority greater than that which He gave to the other disciples, is not scripturally based (Matthew 16:18).
 Because among the apostles it was James and not Peter who exercised administrative functions over the early church in Jerusalem (Acts 15:13, 19; cf. chs.
-1:13; 12:17; 21:18; 1 Cor.
-15:7; Gal.
-2:9, 12).
-And in a certain occasion, Paul “withstood” Peter “to the face” for a wrong course of action (Gal.
-2:11–14), which he certainly would not have done had Peter received the authority that some now claim for him upon the basis of Matt.
-16:18, 19.
+1:13; 12:17; 21:18; 1 Corinthians 15:7; Galatians 2:9, 12).

 In His service,